 Adjusting the Belt Tension

-You will occasionally need to tighten the belt tension on both the 1st and 2nd generation boards.
+You will occasionally need to tighten the belt tension on your skateboard.
 If your board is making a loud sound on braking, this is a sign you need to tighten the belts.

 Watch the video below for a step-by-step guide on how to recognize, replace, and properly tension (minute 1:36) your drive belts without the assistance of the Boosted Tensioning Tool.

 Can't find what you're looking for?Submit a Request